 1. Patient's age and gender are required.

-Centrifuge and separate plasma from cells within 4 hours of collection.
+3. Centrifuge and aliquot plasma into plastic vial within 4 hours of collection.

 Factors that may influence and increase plasma homocysteine include:

 Homocysteine is an intermediary in the sulfur-amino acid metabolism pathways, linking the methionine cycle to the folate cycle.
 Inborn errors of metabolism that lead to homocysteinemia or homocystinuria include cystathionine beta-synthase deficiency (homocystinuria) and various defects of methionine remethylation.
 Genetic defects in vitamin cofactors (vitamins B6, B12, and folate) and nutritional deficiency of vitamin B12 and folate also lead to abnormal homocysteine accumulation.